azer/declarative-js/README.md

 })
 ```

 That's all.
-You can see the full example code in example.js on this repository.
+Check out [the example code](#install) for more experience.
+Thanks for reading!

 ### See Also